istio/istio.io/content/en/docs/tasks/security/authz-tcp/index.md

     Since the subset referenced in the virtual service rules relies on the destination rules, wait a few seconds for the destination rules to propagate before adding the virtual service rules.

-1. After the destination rules propagate, update the `reviews` service to only use the `v2` of the `ratings` service:
+1. After the destination rules propagate, update the `reviews` workload to only use the `v2` of the `ratings` workload:

     {{< text bash >}}
     $ kubectl apply -f @samples/bookinfo/networking/virtual-service-ratings-db.yaml@